Steps To Buying a Home in Florida

 Pre-Approval or Proof of Funds is the first step towards buying a home in Florida.
 I know you’re busy looking at houses online, but that’s not where to begin.
 Getting pre-approved or showing Proof of Funds is the first step in buying a home.

 When we find a house and you decide to submit an offer, that pre-approval or proof of funds must accompany your offer.
-In Florida, REALTORS® write the contracts.
-We have fill-in-the-blank contracts written by the Florida Bar and Florida Association of REALTORS®, which can work to your advantage.

 It happened where a certain property had come up on a Saturday night at 9:00 PM.
 Because the Buyers had been pre-approved and were ready to go, I wrote an offer which was submitted and accepted before the condo was ever shown the following morning.
+It happens!

 You may have great credit and a score of over 800, but the Seller doesn’t know this.
-So, pre-approval or Proof of Funds is the first step towards buying a home in Florida.
+So, pre-approval or Proof of Funds is always the first step towards buying a home in Florida.

 If you’re planning to pay cash, then Proof of Funds is necessary.
 A bank statement showing your name, the date and enough money to cover the purchase is required.
 You may X out your account number; they don’t need that information.
 They just want to know you’re qualified to buy the home.